ExpediaGroup/adaptive-alerting/CONTRIBUTING.md

 ## Build

+**Adding dependencies.** Be conservative in adding dependencies.
+If there's already a dependency that we're using to cover some specific need, avoid adding a new dependency that does more or less the same thing.

-**Dependencies.** Use the top-level POM for dependency management.
+**Dependency management.** Use the top-level POM for dependency management.
 Child POMs should just inherit versions from that.
 That way we can manage versions from a single place across the project.

 ## Code style